 Sally is considered a ninny for not getting with the program; she collapses in self-pity when Dutch re-ups with the Air Force.
 She’s not consulted on the decision and it’s assumed that she should have no say in the matter: fighting America’s enemies comes first.
 Sally doesn’t even get to tell Dutch that she’s had a baby — an Air Force doctor leaks the new first.
 No personal privacy for Air Force wives.

-Everyone seems happy at the conclusion, although Dutch becomes unqualified for pilot duty.
+Everyone seems happy at the conclusion, although Dutch is disqualified for pilot duty.
 It’s also not likely that he can return to third base for his big league ball club, either.
 General Hawkes behaves more like a marriage counselor, letting Dutch out of the remainder of his second hitch, with the promise that he’ll do PR and fundraising duties for SAC.
 For Sally the ‘dutiful Air Force wife’ situation is the same as what happens to her executive wife in Robert Wise’s Executive Suite: both women meekly play by the rules of ‘being supportive’ and announce their willingness to cave in to whatever their husbands want.
-They allow the men to dictate everything — and then magically get what they want, after all.
-That’s the fairy tale about military ‘family’ movies.
+After allowing the men to dictate everything — they magically get what they want, after all.
+That’s the fairy tale with military ‘family’ movies.

 The show ends with a glorious fly-by, as witnessed by the awed faces of our stars.
 It’s great, glamorous public relations for a rich country deep into a military buildup that’s claimed a huge chunk of our productivity yet has also kept us secure, if nervously so.
-It’s the most commented-on film about the nuclear air deterrent.
-Anybody who wants to fully understand the brilliant, subversive satire of Dr. Strangelove needs to see it.
-What James Stewart believed was necessary, Kubrick saw as madness.
+It’s the most commented-on film about the nuclear air deterrent, and anybody who wants to fully understand the brilliant, subversive satire of Dr. Strangelove needs to see it.
+What was necessary to James Stewart, Kubrick saw as madness.
 The SAC motto was indeed “Peace is Our Profession.”